 IAS 29 does not establish an absolute rate at which hyperinflation is deemed to arise.
-The standard provides guidance and encourages professional judgment when restatement of financial statements in accordance with IAS 29 becomes necessary.
-Paragraph 3 of IAS 29 provides at least 5 indicators based on which professional judgment of hyperinflation can be reached:
+The Standard provides guidance and encourages professional judgment when the restatement of financial statements in accordance with IAS 29 becomes necessary.
+Paragraph 3 of IAS 29 provides 5 indicators based on which professional judgment of hyperinflation can be reached:

-- 1. The general population prefers to keep its wealth in non-monetary assets or in a relatively stable foreign currency.
-Amounts of local currency held are immediately invested to maintain purchasing power; - 2.
-The general population regards monetary amounts not in terms of the local currency but in terms of a relatively stable foreign currency.
-Prices may be quoted in that currency; - 3.
-Sales and purchases on credit take place at prices that compensate for the expected loss of purchasing power during the credit period, even if the period is short; - 4.
-Interest rates, wages, and prices are linked to a price index; and - 5.
-The cumulative inflation rate over three years is approaching, or exceeds, 100%.
+- 1. the general population prefers to keep its wealth in non-monetary assets or in a relatively stable foreign currency.
+Amounts of local currency held are immediately invested to maintain purchasing power; - 2. the general population regards monetary amounts not in terms of the local currency but in terms of a relatively stable foreign currency.
+Prices may be quoted in that currency; - 3. sales and purchases on credit take place at prices that compensate for the expected loss of purchasing power during the credit period, even if the period is short; - 4. interest rates, wages, and prices are linked to a price index; and - 5. the cumulative inflation rate over three years is approaching, or exceeds, 100%.

-It is instructive to note that the standard does not place premium on the quantitative indicator over the other qualitative indicators nor does it place premium on the qualitative indicators over the quantitative indicator, thus the need to exercise professional judgment on whether Ghana's economy is hyperinflationary or not having considered all the factors.
-To guide stakeholders in reaching such conclusion, the following are to be considered for each indicator.
+It is instructive to note that IAS 29 does not place premium on the quantitative indicator over the other qualitative indicators nor does it place premium on the qualitative indicators over the quantitative indicator.
+Thus, exercising professional judgment on whether Ghana's economy is hyperinflationary or not will have to consider all 5 indicators as prescribed in IAS 29.
+To guide stakeholders in reaching such a conclusion, the following are to be considered for each indicator.